Skip to content

 Support for multiple Stripe accounts

 If you’re configuring SSO for multiple Stripe accounts, first create an organization to centrally configure SSO across all of your accounts.
 You can change the account token at the end of the SSO URL to authenticate against another account.
-You can find the list of account tokens in the Accounts section of your Profile.
+You can find the list of account tokens in the Accounts section of your Personal details settings.

 Multiple IdP connections: If you have multiple Stripe businesses with multiple IdP settings (for example, different SAML endpoints or issuer IDs) but share the same domain, we recommend using login URLs.